skienzmatishun/rippreport/content/p/baldwin-county-judicial-corruption/index.md

 summary: Baldwin County's top judicial officials conspired for decades to manipulate trials and protect rogue deputies from accountability.
 Withheld forensic reports and sworn affidavits demonstrate a repeated pattern of hiding exculpatory evidence to advance official careers.
-Confront the terrible human toll and decades of stolen time caused by this ruthless judicial cabal.
+We confront the terrible human toll and decades of stolen time caused by this ruthless judicial cabal.
 categories:
 - thursday-thunder